 Ignoring the numbers is bad policy, one that could cost you your business.
 Fortunately, invoice factoring or receivables factoring is a way you can get large chunks of money when you need it to solve your cash flow troubles.

 Oftentimes, cash flow issues go unnoticed until there’s risk of payroll not being covered – yikes.
 If you are in this type of situation, getting your money fast is your top priority.
-A factoring company can do this for you at a fair, reasonable cost.
+An invoice factoring company can do this for you at a fair, reasonable cost.
 While a Cash Flow Loan may charge large interest rates with hidden fees, Account receivable financing can buy your invoices for up to 96% of their value giving you the cash you need right away.
 This way you can cover payroll, no questions asked.

 Industry-specific Receivables Factoring